-Conversations with support group peers might help you learn things that have helped people cope with their symptoms and how they worked for them.
-In contrast, it’s understandable that not everyone will find support groups comfortable, but they can be a great place to get to know people with similar experiences.
+Conversations with support group peers might help you learn things that have helped people cope with their symptoms.
+It’s understandable that not everyone will find support groups comfortable, but they can be a great place to get to know people with similar experiences.

 Preparing for challenges

-Little steps can go a long way in preparing for the challenges you may face with your condition.
+It is helpful to prepare for the challenges you may face with your condition.
 Wearing shoes and protecting yourself while walking and installing handles in your bathrooms for extra grip can help prevent avoidable accidents.
-Lastly: always check your bath temperature using your elbow before getting in and do not sit in one position for a long period of time.
+Always check your bath temperature using your elbow before getting in and do not sit in one position for a long period of time.

 We understand that peripheral neuropathy can be difficult and frustrating to live with.
-However, consult your healthcare provider and physicians to find the best ways to help you relieve your pain.
+Consult your physician to find the best ways to help you relieve your pain.

 - “Managing & Coping with Neuropathy”.
 The Foundation for Peripheral Neuropathy